moepman/acertmgr/README.md

 Finally, you need to setup the configuration files, as shown in the next section.
 While testing, you can use the acme-staging authority instead, in order to avoid issuing too many certificates.

+Authorities (e.g. our default Let's Encrypt) will require you to accept their Terms of Service.
+This can be done either in the optional global config file and/or via a commandline parameter (see acertmgr.py --help).

 Configuration
 -------------